 When interviewing the staff responsible for conducting risk screening the counselor stated that they do reassess when warranted due to additional information received about the inmate's sexual safety.
-However, she indicated that she never had to do a reassessment based on a referral, request, or additional information.
+The Auditor did observe evidence of these type of reassessments being conducted when conducting the inmate file review.